Springfield metropolitan area, Missouri: Secondary

 Springfield Public Schools is the largest fully accredited school district in the State of Missouri with nearly 25,000 students and a graduation rate of roughly 88%.
 Nixa Public Schools, located just south of Springfield, is a growing district of 6,000 students that frequently ranks above the national average in ACT scores and has for the last ten years earned the highest state recognition for academic achievement given in Missouri.
 Other growing districts in the area are located in the cities of Ozark, Republic, Strafford, and Marshfield.
 Private schools in the area include the Greenwood Laboratory School in Springfield, located on the Missouri State campus, and the Summit Preparatory School, located near James River Freeway in Chesterfield Village.

 There are also several private religious schools in the area, including Springfield Catholic and Springfield Lutheran.

 Colleges and universities

 Missouri State University in Springfield is the second largest university in the state with roughly 23,697 in 2019.
-Other universities in Springfield include Drury University, a private liberal arts college with more than 1,000 students, and OTC with approximately 11,000 students, where students can earn a one-year certificate or a two-year associate degree.
+Other universities in Springfield include Drury University, a private liberal arts college with more than 1,000 students, OTC with approximately 11,000 students, where students can earn a one-year certificate or a two-year associate degree, and Evangel University, a private Christian liberal arts university with more than 2,500 students.